Search

 We won this one, and we will win more, whether that’s through legal processes, bargaining, or especially organizing to build our collective power.
 As we celebrate our wins, let us not forget that they are only necessary because York University would prefer to spend a small fortune of public money every year to prevent workers from accessing basic rights.

-Thank you to everyone who came to today’s General Membership Meeting to vote on committee by-elections, as well as everyone who put their names forward!...
+Thank you to everyone who came out to today’s General Membership Meeting and voted on committee (by)elections and bylaw amendments.
+Congratulations to our newest committee...

 Skip to content